Previous: Mr. Justice Peter Smithwick (Enclosures)

 The Infliction document submitted to the Bloody Sunday Tribunal is dated 1984.

 If the above effectively excludes the likelihood of Seán O’Callaghan being Infliction, one accepts the intelligence game allows for few absolutes.
+However, I am confident you can accept that one.

 For more on O’Callaghan, see pages 220-224 of The Informer, by Seán O’Callaghan, published in 1998, by Bantam Press.
 I insert the O’Callaghan dimension because Martin Ingram mentioned him in his telecon with McCartney.
 It may have been a misdirection.
 As indeed his reference to the Dutch attachment.